 All that considered, it’s easy to see why UiPath is the best in RPA.
 And not just in terms of popularity; the Gartner above’s report and other influential studies from Everest Group and Forrester unanimously name UiPath as the RPA leader.

-From the software development’s perspective, it’s also worth considering the following pros and cons when evaluating UiPath:
+From the software development perspective, it’s also worth considering the following pros and cons when evaluating UiPath:

-UiPath is not only based on C#, but it also allows developers to use the language to implement a great number of features.
+UiPath is not only based on C#, but it also allows developers to use the language to implement many features.
 Thus, for programmers familiar with C#, the platform makes their work streamlined, efficient, and much easier.

 Automation Anywhere — scalable and secure

-If UiPath is the pizza, Automation Anywhere is also pizza, but from another joint.
+If UiPath is the pizza, Automation Anywhere is also pizza from another joint.
 So whether you get one or the other is frequently a matter of one’s subjective taste.

 - IQ Bot — This bot is just as intelligent as it sounds.
 It uses AI technologies to extract unstructured data from documents and process it, a task normally performed by human employees.
 As a result, IQ Bot can facilitate and speed up working with CVs, invoices, contracts, spreadsheets, emails, purchase orders, and other files.